reheatvet/notes/content/⭐ Getting Started with dApps.md

 Each week, a project with top volume and the most votes by Genesis cards owners get their floor swept and any purchases of that project in that week can earn you one of the swept NFTS!

+In addition, users can mint sustainability proofs and be in the raffle for 10 B3TR weekly!

 **Support channels: Discord**

 #Worldofv